nanlabs/frontend-reference/examples/react-native-expo-router/docs/COMPONENTS_AND_STYLING.md

 For larger projects, it is a good idea to build abstractions around all the shared components.
 It makes the application more consistent and easier to maintain.
 Identify repetitions before creating the components to avoid wrong abstractions.

-It is a good idea to wrap 3rd party components as well in order to adapt them to the application's needs.
+It is a good idea to wrap third-party components as well in order to adapt them to the application's needs.
 It might be easier to make the underlying changes in the future without affecting the application's functionality.

 ## Component libraries